Shazam! (film): Casting

 In August 2017, the casting process for Shazam and other characters had begun.
 Sandberg had stated in an interview that instead of de-aging an actor using special effects or computer-generated imagery, he would cast both a child actor and an adult actor for the role of the main character.
-Zachary Levi, John Cena, Zane Holtz, Jake McDorman, Derek Theler and Billy Magnussen all met with and/or auditioned for Sandberg for the role of Shazam.
+John Cena, Zane Holtz, Jake McDorman, Derek Theler and Billy Magnussen all met with and/or auditioned for Sandberg for the adult version of Billy Batson/Shazam.
+Zachary Levi auditioned for the adult version of Freddy Freeman, Billy Batson's brother.

 By October 2017, Levi was cast in the titular role.
 Sandberg chose Levi out of 100 actors after seeing his audition (which was taped on his iPhone).
 In November, Grace Fulton joined the cast as Mary Bromfield, one of Billy Batson's foster siblings.
 Fulton had previously worked with the same director on Annabelle: Creation.
 Later that month, Mark Strong was in final negotiations to play Dr. Sivana.
 Strong confirmed he would be playing the role by January 2018.
 By November 2017, Asher Angel was cast as the titular hero's teenage originator Billy Batson.
 Finn Wolfhard also auditioned for the part.
 In December, Jack Dylan Grazer was added as Freddy Freeman, Batson's best friend.
 Later that month, Jovan Armand, Ian Chen, Faithe Herman, and Cooper Andrews were cast as Pedro Peña, Eugene Choi, and Darla Dudley, respectively, with Andrews portraying Víctor Vásquez, one of Billy Batson's foster parents.

 By January 2018, Ron Cephas Jones entered talks to play the role of the wizard Shazam, who granted Batson his powers.
 Later that month, Spanish actress Marta Milans joined the cast to play Rosa Vásquez, one of the foster parents at the home where Billy lives.
 By the end of January 2018, actress Lotta Losten, the wife of director David F. Sandberg, revealed that she had a role in the film.
 On April 23, 2018, Ross Butler was announced to have joined the cast.
 By July, Djimon Hounsou had replaced Jones as Shazam, due to Jones having scheduling conflicts.
 Henry Cavill was in talks to reprise his role as Superman from previous DCEU films for a cameo, but was unable to because of scheduling.